 Water damage can be a devastating discovery during a remodel and can take a lot of effort and time to fix.
-One of the best ways to avoid water damage is by caulking around bathtubs, showers and faucets.
-So the question of whether you should caulk around the bathroom faucet?
+One of the best ways to avoid water damage is by caulking around bathtubs, showers, and faucets.
+So, should you caulk around the bathroom faucet?
 The answer is a simple yes if you want to prevent any type of leak.
 It is not a difficult task, but it can be a messy one that may take some patience.

 How to Use Caulk

 If you are using caulk for the first time, have the right equipment on hand before beginning your project.
 The best type of caulk to purchase is a silicone-based caulk.
 Purchase a color that matches your sink color so that it doesn't stand out.
 Many people opt for the traditional white color, but caulk is available in a variety of colors if you wish for it blend into your décor.

 Along with a tube of silicone caulk, you'll also need to purchase a caulking gun.
 It should look like a metal device with a squeeze-type trigger that will extract the caulk from the tube for you.
 Tubes of caulk are available that you can squeeze to apply the caulk directly to a surface without the gun attachment; however, this method may result in an uneven application.